-Streams are data flows that are read or written continuously, allowing for faster and more efficient handling of large amounts of data.
+Streams are continuous flows of data that are read or written, allowing for faster and more efficient handling of large amounts of data.

 Streams allow us to work with large amounts of data without having to load all the content into memory (this is especially useful when working with large files or network communications)